List of Neon Genesis Evangelion films: The End of Evangelion

 In 1997 Japan, Neon Genesis Evangelion was at the center of national debates and became a social phenomenon.
 It thus attracted to theaters a large number of people intrigued by the controversy surrounding the original ending.
 The film version also drew the attention of journalists, as well as people who were not normally interested in animation.
 The End of Evangelion's audience exceeded that of Death and Rebirth, drawing 400,000 viewers in the first three days.
-The film earned about ¥1.5 billion in Japanese distributor rentals (equivalent to about USD$12 million at the time), becoming the fourth-highest-grossing Japanese feature film of 1997.
-Hayao Miyazaki's Princess Mononoke, also featuring mature and violent themes, was theatrically released at the same time as The End of Evangelion; Japanese media were attracted by the contrast between the two films' posters, one of which said "Live!" and The End of Evangelion which reported the line "Wouldn't it be nice if everyone would just die?".
+The film earned about ¥1.5 billion in Japanese distributor rentals (equivalent to about US$12 million at the time), becoming the fourth-highest-grossing Japanese feature film of 1997.
+Hayao Miyazaki's Princess Mononoke, also featuring mature and violent themes, was theatrically released at the same time as The End of Evangelion; Japanese media were attracted by the contrast between the two films' posters, one of which said "Live!" and The End of Evangelion which reported the line "Wouldn't it be nice if everyone would just die?"

 Like the original series, which includes cultural references to philosophy and psychology, a great deal of information was added in The End of Evangelion, in a style called "pedantic" in official materials.
 Anno inserted terms to create atmosphere and make it seem as though there is something deeper behind it so, in his own words, he could sound "intelligent".
 Throughout the film, religious elements of Judaism and Christianity are mentioned, such as the number of the Beast from the sea 666, the tree of life, the Tree of the Sephiroth, the Catholic stigmata, the universal flood, Noah's Ark, the Genesis creation narrative, and the Book of Revelation.